snowdrop/k8s-infra/openstack/README.md

 ```

 # Provision a VM on OpenStack

+> **IMPORTANT** : The Ansible commands should be executed within the ansible folder !

 The first thing that needs to be done is to provision a fairly large CentOS virtual machine top of the Cloud operating system OpenStack.